ProNextJS/declarative-routing/docs/nextjs.md

 npx declarative-routing init
 ```

 This will generate an `@/routes` directory that you can use to navigate to pages and make API requests.
-It also generates a `DR-README.md` file in the root of your project that contains information about how to use the system.
+It also generates a `README.md` file in the routes directory that contains information about how to use the system.

 You can update the files when the route paths change using the `build` command.
 This will update the `@/routes` directory to reflect the new paths.
 For example, if you add a new page, you can run the following command to update the routes: